EzraHertzberg/Console-Snake/README.md

-# Console-Snake
+# Python-Console-Snake
-A console-based snake game programmed in Python using no external libraries.
+A console-based snake game programmed in Python.
 Yes, you heard me right, this game is entirely playable in the console.
+The Python code uses no external libraries.

 <br>
 Requirements:
 <br>
 Windows.
 I haven't tested this outside of the Windows operating system.
 <br>
 Python.
-This game is a Python executable.
+This game is a Python script.
 Make sure Python is installed on your computer to play.
 <br>
 <br>
 How to Run The Game: